SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/google/google_drive_reports.md

 ### Create your intake

-1. Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the Google drive reports.
+1. Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the `Google Report`.
 2. Copy the associated Intake key

 ### Pull the logs to collect them on Sekoia.io